Suwayomi/Suwayomi-Server/README.md

 ```

 ### Docker
 Check our Offical Docker release [Tachidesk Container](https://github.com/orgs/Suwayomi/packages/container/package/tachidesk) or use [arbuilder's](https://github.com/arbuilder/Tachidesk-docker) tachidesk docker repo for installation.
 Source code for our container is available at [docker-tachidesk](https://github.com/Suwayomi/docker-tachidesk).
-By Default the server will be running on http://localhost:4567 open this url in your browser.
+By default the server will be running on http://localhost:4567 open this url in your browser.

 Install from the command line:
 ```